aaronleebrooks/weenieworld/STRATEGIC_QUESTIONS.md

 - Event frequency and balance parameters

 This document will be updated as decisions are made and new questions arise during development.

+🚛 Truck Naming Questions:
+Name Validation Rules:
+Should we allow special characters (like apostrophes, hyphens)?
+Yes, we should accept as much as we can safely.
+We should have a 3 character minimum and a 20 character maximum.
+Should we prevent certain words (profanity, etc.)?
+No, we should be able to name things anything.
+What's the minimum/maximum length?
+(I suggested 3-20 characters) Name Uniqueness:
+Should truck names be unique across all players?
+There will only ever be the name of the player's truck.
+They can change this throughout the game.
+It should be displayed on the Save gile.
+Or just unique for the current save file?
+Name Preview:
+Should the alien cypher preview be real-time as they type?
+The Truck title will not be in alien cypher Or only show when they click a "Preview" button?
+It should read in english.
+Only customer's words will be in the alien cypher.
+👽 Alien Cypher Questions:
+Cypher Implementation:
+You mentioned "letter position + offset, then - offset" - should this be:
+(letter_position + offset) % 26 then (result - offset) % 26?
+Yes.
+Or a different approach?
+Cypher Scope:
+Should ALL text from customers/humans be cyphered?
+Yes.
+So orders if they show up in animations, or things humans say in events, etc.
+What about UI elements like button text, tooltips, etc.?
+No, none of that should be cyphered.
+Should the truck name itself be cyphered in the game?
+No Cypher Toggle:
+Should this be in the main settings menu?
+No
+Or a separate accessibility menu?
+No
+💾 Fresh Start Questions:
+Save Deletion:
+Should we delete saves immediately when starting Phase 3?
+Yes.
+Feel free to delete saves willy nilly right now in the development process
+Or prompt the user first with a warning?
+The user should have warnings before leaving the game, deleting a save, resetting the research pool
+New Game Flow:
+Should the truck naming happen before or after the main menu?
+After the main menu, when the player picks New Game is when the name modal should appear, followed by the main game.
+Should it be a separate scene or integrated into the main menu?
+I'm not sure.
+Should modals be it's own scene or integrated?
+🎨 UI Integration Questions:
+Name Display:
+Where should the truck name appear in the main game UI?
+Just at the top for right now.
+And in any descriptions it should be able to use the trucks name as a variable.
+Should it be prominent (like a header) or subtle?
+It should be prominent.
+Menu Integration:
+Should the truck name appear in all menu headers?
+No How should we handle long names in UI elements? we should wrap the text when the trucks name is too long